Far14z/oop-sample/README.md

 ## oop-sample

 ## summary
-Sample console demostration to demostrate to use Domain Driven Desing
+Sample console demostration to demostrate to use Domain Driven Desing in C#